pidgezero-one/smrpgpatchbuilder/README.md

 patchbytes = bank.render() # This outputs a bytearray
 ```

 Most of this was designed to be used with smrpg randomizer.
-A lot of it can be reused, but there'll be a lot of stuff in here that doesn't match up to the original game, like descriptions of what event script variables are used for, unused enemy classes being missing, certain item implementations being missing (there's no alto card item class in here for example), etc. But you can extend this code's base classes for your purposes however you like.
+A lot of it can be reused, but there'll be a lot of stuff in here that doesn't match up to the original game, like the const names I've given to variables like event IDs, dialog IDs, etc. But you can extend this code's base classes for your purposes however you like.

 This repo allows you to parse, modify, and rebuild:
 - Battle animations ([disassemble](#disassembling-battle-animations) | [assemble](#assembling-battle-animations))
 - Monster AI ([disassemble](#disassembling-monster-ai) | [assemble](#assembling-monster-ai))
-- Event scripts (soon)
-- NPC animations (soon)
+- Event scripts and overworld NPC animations  ([disassemble](#disassembling-overworld-scripts) | [assemble](assembling-overworld-scripts))
 - Dialogs ([disassemble](#disassembling-dialogs) | [assemble](assembling-dialogs))

 TODO: Command class reference